-Table 11: The simulated contribution of hepatic de novo lipogenesis, FFA uptake and dietary triglycerides to hepatic steatosis compared with experimental data from Donnelly et al. [28]
+Table 11.
+The simulated contribution of hepatic de novo lipogenesis, FFA uptake and dietary triglycerides to hepatic steatosis compared with experimental data from Donnelly et al. [28].

-The contribution of plasma FFAs, hepatic de novo lipogenesis and uptake of dietary triglycerides to hepatic triglyceride levels when simulating NAFLD are compared with experimental data from Donnelly et al. in table 11 [28].
+The contribution of plasma FFAs, hepatic de novo lipogenesis and uptake of dietary triglycerides to hepatic triglyceride levels when simulating NAFLD are compared with experimental data from Donnelly et al. in Table 11 [28].
 Additionally, the simulated contributions of the three sources of fatty acids to hepatic triglyceride levels are presented for metabolically healthy individuals.
 Severe insulin resistance (KIR=0.015) with increased SREBP-1c expression (1nM insulin stimulation of lipogenesis and triglyceride synthesis) was simulated to represent NAFLD.
 Donnelly et al. measured the contribution of these three sources to both liver triglycerides and VLDL.
 However, in the model, the composition of VLDL is only determined by the composition of liver triglycerides such that the two are equal.

-The contributions of each sources of fatty acids to both liver triglycerides and VLDL are all within one standard deviation of the values measured by Donnelly et al. [28].
+The contributions of each source of fatty acids to both liver triglycerides and VLDL are all within one standard deviation of the values measured by Donnelly et al. [28].
 The contribution of dietary triglycerides is towards the high end of the measured values suggesting this may be slightly overestimated.
 However, this component is the most susceptible to changes in dietary input, and the simulated values remain in the correct range.

 The simulated contribution of plasma FFAs was slightly lower for metabolically healthy individuals relative to NAFLD patients (54.0% vs 60.0%).
 The simulated contribution of dietary triglycerides was higher in metabolically normal individuals relative to NAFLD patients (34.0% vs 19.8%) whilst the percentage of hepatic triglycerides arising from de novo lipogenesis was lower (12.0% vs 20.2%).